CMS Energy (NYSE:CMS) Price Target Cut to $59.00 by Analysts at Morgan Stanley

-CMS Energy (NYSE:CMS – Get Rating) had its target price decreased by Morgan Stanley from $63.00 to $59.00 in a research note issued to investors on Tuesday morning, Benzinga reports.
-Morgan Stanley currently has an overweight rating on the utilities provider’s stock.
+CMS Energy (NYSE:CMS – Get Rating) had its price objective lowered by Morgan Stanley from $63.00 to $59.00 in a research note released on Tuesday, Benzinga reports.
+The firm currently has an overweight rating on the utilities provider’s stock.

-Other equities research analysts also recently issued reports about the stock.
-Bank of America upgraded shares of CMS Energy from a neutral rating to a buy rating and cut their target price for the stock from $68.00 to $66.00 in a research report on Wednesday, March 8th.
-StockNews.com started coverage on shares of CMS Energy in a research report on Thursday, March 16th.
-They set a sell rating on the stock.
-Credit Suisse Group upgraded shares of CMS Energy from a neutral rating to an outperform rating and raised their price target for the stock from $61.00 to $64.00 in a report on Monday, November 21st.
-Wells Fargo & Company lowered their price target on shares of CMS Energy from $74.00 to $73.00 and set an overweight rating for the company in a report on Friday, February 3rd.
-Finally, BMO Capital Markets lowered their price target on shares of CMS Energy from $70.00 to $69.00 and set an outperform rating for the company in a report on Tuesday, February 14th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and seven have assigned a buy rating to the stock.
-Based on data from MarketBeat.com, CMS Energy presently has an average rating of Moderate Buy and an average price target of $66.80.
+Other equities research analysts have also recently issued research reports about the company.
+StockNews.com started coverage on CMS Energy in a research note on Thursday, March 16th.
+They issued a sell rating on the stock.
+BMO Capital Markets lowered their price objective on CMS Energy from $70.00 to $69.00 and set an outperform rating on the stock in a research report on Tuesday, February 14th.
+Credit Suisse Group upgraded CMS Energy from a neutral rating to an outperform rating and increased their price objective for the stock from $61.00 to $64.00 in a research report on Monday, November 21st.
+Wells Fargo & Company decreased their price target on CMS Energy from $74.00 to $73.00 and set an overweight rating on the stock in a research report on Friday, February 3rd.
+Finally, Bank of America upgraded CMS Energy from a neutral rating to a buy rating and decreased their price target for the stock from $68.00 to $66.00 in a research report on Wednesday, March 8th.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and seven have assigned a buy rating to the stock.
+Based on data from MarketBeat, the company currently has an average rating of Moderate Buy and an average price target of $66.80.

 CMS Energy Increases Dividend

 The business also recently disclosed a quarterly dividend, which was paid on Tuesday, February 28th.
-Stockholders of record on Monday, February 13th were paid a $0.4875 dividend.
-The ex-dividend date was Friday, February 10th.
-This represents a $1.95 annualized dividend and a dividend yield of 3.36%.
-This is a positive change from CMS Energy’s previous quarterly dividend of $0.46.
-CMS Energy’s payout ratio is currently 68.42%.
+Investors of record on Monday, February 13th were given a dividend of $0.4875 per share.
+This represents a $1.95 dividend on an annualized basis and a yield of 3.23%.
+This is a boost from CMS Energy’s previous quarterly dividend of $0.46.
+The ex-dividend date of this dividend was Friday, February 10th.
+CMS Energy’s dividend payout ratio is currently 68.42%.

-Several institutional investors have recently added to or reduced their stakes in the business.
-Covington Capital Management bought a new stake in shares of CMS Energy during the third quarter valued at about $27,000.
-Pinebridge Investments L.P. bought a new stake in shares of CMS Energy during the fourth quarter valued at about $29,000.
-Motco bought a new stake in shares of CMS Energy during the third quarter valued at about $29,000.
-Householder Group Estate & Retirement Specialist LLC bought a new stake in shares of CMS Energy during the third quarter valued at about $34,000.
+Large investors have recently modified their holdings of the business.
+Covington Capital Management bought a new position in shares of CMS Energy during the third quarter valued at $27,000.
+Motco acquired a new stake in shares of CMS Energy during the third quarter worth $29,000.
+Pinebridge Investments L.P. acquired a new stake in shares of CMS Energy during the fourth quarter worth $29,000.
+Householder Group Estate & Retirement Specialist LLC acquired a new stake in shares of CMS Energy during the third quarter worth $34,000.
 Finally, Parkside Financial Bank & Trust increased its position in shares of CMS Energy by 63.9% during the third quarter.
-Parkside Financial Bank & Trust now owns 821 shares of the utilities provider’s stock valued at $48,000 after buying an additional 320 shares during the period.
-92.16% of the stock is owned by hedge funds and other institutional investors.
+Parkside Financial Bank & Trust now owns 821 shares of the utilities provider’s stock worth $48,000 after buying an additional 320 shares during the period.
+Institutional investors own 92.16% of the company’s stock.

 CMS Energy Company Profile